 Loading…

-40 politicians who crossed the floor in Canadian parliamentary history.
+96 politicians who switched parties in Canadian parliamentary history.

 2020